 - For more Cat specific information and links check out our Cat Friendly page!

 - The Indoor Pet Initiative – Ohio State University College of Veterinary Medicine has an entire site dedicated to helping people understand the physical and behavioral needs of companion cats and dogs, as well as recommendations for managing common behavioral issues.
 Check out the site For Cat Owners and the site For Dog Owners!

 - Association of Pet Dog Trainers – Use the trainer search to find member trainers near you or check out their plethora of information on behavior and training tips, dog/cat specific information, dog park and safety information an

 - Online Digital Dog Training Textbook – This is a great informational site for dog owners.
 Dr. Ian Dunbar is a veterinarian, behaviorist, and trainer that is known among the veterinary and dog training world.
 His online textbook has training starting before you bring your puppy home, to puppy training, adult training and behavior problems.
 Also check out his podcasts and other training/behavior media.

 - Dr. Sophia Yin – Dr. Yin is another veterinarian and behavior specialist.
 Check out her website for articles on dog and cat behavior, training tips and tricks, videos, books and more.
 She lives and works in San Francisco, California.

-- UCDavis Companion Animal Behavior Program – This website has some good articles and resources on cat and dog behavior and problems as well as a section on human-animal interactions.
+- UCDavis Companion Animal Behavior Program – This website has some good fact sheets/online brochures on cat and dog behavior as well as Frequently Asked Questions and companion animal behavior hot topics.

 - American College of Veterinary Nutrition – They have a great FAQ page that answers common pet nutrition questions.